John Smart will give a talk, Chemical brain preservation: How to live "forever" at World Future 2012 in Toronto.

 Fortunately, neuroscience is now identifying the synaptic and nuclear structures that contain our unique memories and identity, and new electron microscopy (EM) imaging techniques are allowing us to verify when these structures have been successfully preserved, from gross connectivity in the connectome, all the way to particular synaptic features, receptor distributions, and even the signal states (phosphorylation, methylation, etc.) of individual brain proteins.
 The cost of this brain scanning and uploading process is dropping exponentially, while capacity continues to grow exponentially.
-There are also potentially disruptive scanning technologies on the horizon, including molecular-scale MRI.
-Recently, MRI machines have been built that can image individual cell proteins.
+There are also potentially disruptive scanning technologies on the long-term horizon, including molecular-scale MRI.
+Recently, MRI machines have been built that can image individual cell proteins, improbable as this sounds.
 Such technology may one day give us the ability to inexpensively and nondestructively scan plastinated brains to upload the molecular features of memory and identity.

 Given these developments, BPF has launched the Brain Preservation Technology Prize, to promote exploration of brain preservation technology in service of humanity.
 The Prize, presently $106,000, will be awarded in two parts.
 Part 1, 25% of the Prize purse, will be awarded the first international team to successfully preserve, with complete preservation of synaptic structure, a whole mouse brain, via any technology.
 Part 2, 75% of the Prize purse, will go to the first team to successfully preserve a whole large animal brain in a manner that could also be adopted for humans in a hospital or hospice setting immediately upon clinical death.
 Preservation quality will be validated by careful EM imaging of samples taken from the entire preserved brain.
 BPF believes such a validated procedure will be of great benefit to humanity, for at least the following reasons: